yuktaX/Mentorship-Matching-Platform/README.md

+# Mentorship Matching Platform - By Junihers Study Group 10

-# To run the application
+## To run the application

 ### Create a virtual environment